Harold Abrahams: Athletics

-Life after running
+Later life

 In May 1925, Abrahams broke his leg while long-jumping, ending his athletic career.
 He returned to his legal career as a barrister.
 In 1928, he was team captain of the British Olympic team at Amsterdam and editor of the Official British Olympic Report for the same games.
 Subsequently, he worked as an athletics journalist for forty years, becoming a commentator on the sports for BBC radio.

 Later in his life, he also became president of the Jewish Athletic Association, and served as chairman for the Amateur Athletic Association (AAA).

 In 1936, when the Amateur Athletic Union considered a boycott of Hitler's Olympics, Abrahams successfully led the fight against doing so.
 While the influential Avery Brundage minimized the scope of the Third Reich's persecution of Jews, Abrahams instead argued on pragmatic grounds: “I do not believe that any real good will come if this resolution is adopted; on the contrary, I believe that it will do harm."
-He went on to report from the Berlin Olympics for the BBC, exuberantly covering Jack Lovelock's win in the 1500 meters: “A hundred yards to go!
+He went on to report from the 1936 Berlin Olympics for the BBC, exuberantly covering Jack Lovelock's win in the 1500 metres: “A hundred yards to go!
 Come on, Jack!!
 My God, he’s done it.
 Jack, come on!
 Lovelock wins.
 Five yards, six yards, he wins.
 He’s won.
 Hooray!”
 His daughter reported that Abrahams had sat close to Hitler, and had said afterwards: "I wish I'd shot him."

 Abrahams wrote a number of books, including Oxford Versus Cambridge.
-A Record Of Inter-University Contests From 1827-1930 (co-written with John BRUCE-KERR), The Olympic Games, 1896–1952 and The Rome Olympiad, 1960.
+A Record Of Inter-University Contests From 1827-1930 (co-written with John Bruce-Kerr), The Olympic Games, 1896–1952 and The Rome Olympiad, 1960.

 Although not an official timer, Abrahams was present when Roger Bannister broke the four-minute mile in 1954.

 Abrahams died in Enfield on 14 January 1978, aged 78.
-He was buried in the same grave as his wife Sybil Evers, in Saint John the Baptist Churchyard in Great Amwell, Hertfordshire.
+He was buried in the same grave as his wife Sybil Evers, in St John the Baptist churchyard in Great Amwell, Hertfordshire.